lyellick/CodeAdvent/README.md

-# 🎄 CodeAdvent: Advent of Code (2015-2021) in C#
+# 🎄 Advent of Code 🎄
-Private repository for the yearly Advent of Code challenges.
+Private repository for the yearly Advent of Code challenges in C#.